Ehsan-Roohi/jfm-thermal-cavity-bgk-shakhov-dsmc/README.md

 > rarefied gas flow in a square cavity: From near-free-molecular to
 > near-continuum conditions,” accepted at *Journal of Fluid Mechanics*.

-The repository preserves the final reviewer-response workflow recovered from the University of Massachusetts Amherst Unity cluster.
-It contains the exact restartable solver bytes used for the final production runs, the seven case definitions, Slurm launch scripts, restart-contract tests, Fourier-flow validation, and compact result summaries.
+The repository contains the restartable solver bytes used for the final production runs, the seven case definitions, Slurm launch scripts, restart-contract tests, Fourier-flow validation, and compact result summaries.
 Multi-gigabyte particle restart states and raw fields remain on the cluster and are intentionally excluded.